dimfeld/website/posts/simple_state_machines.md

 ---
 title: Super Simple State Machines
-date: 2020-05-13
+date: 2020-05-22
-draft: true
 summary: Fortifying component state with simple state machines
 frontPageSummary: fortifying component state with simple state machines
-status: Some CS/EE undergrad training, and I've implemented state matchines in various forms over the past couple of decades.
+confidence: Some CS/EE undergrad training, and I've implemented state machines in various forms over the past couple of decades.
 ---

 State management is a perennial problem in computer programming.
-Some code starts out with complex state requirements, while others begin as simple components and gradually grow more complex as features and requirements are placed on top of the original code.
-It's easy to end up with an unmanagable tangle of semi-correlated variables and a lot of code that makes sure to do the right thing when those variables are in a particular permutation.
+Some modules start out with complex state requirements.
+Others begin simply, but gradually grow more complex as features and requirements are placed on top of the original code.

+It's easy to end up with an unmanagable tangle of semi-correlated variables and fragile checks for various permutations of those variables littered throughout the file.
 I've experienced this many times myself, adding additional variables to track whether a particular aspect of a component is open or closed, focused or not, updating or waiting for input, and so on.

-Without a disciplined approach to managing all this, you can end up with messy code full of edge cases and complications.
-Updating code like this after months of not looking at it becomes a strenuous mental exercise, as you try to remember what you were thinking when you wrote a particular `if` clause or wrote a comment that must have made sense 6 months ago but now has lost all context.
+Updating code like this after months of not looking at it becomes a strenuous mental exercise, as you try to remember what you were thinking when you wrote a particular `if` clause or wrote a comment that must have made sense six months ago but now has lost all context.
 And that's even assuming it was your code in the first place and there's something to actually remember.

-Clearly, the ad hoc method of adding state to components has problems.
-More structured systems can reduce bugs, enhance testability, and make later modifications easier.
+This ad hoc method of adding state to components has problems.
+A more disciplined approach can reduce bugs, enhance testability, and make later modifications easier.
 State machines are one way to do this.

 In this series of articles, I'll start by converting a small component to use a state machine, and progressively introduce more features and ways to deal with state changes.
 Later in the series I'll cover the popular [XState](https://xstate.js.org/) library as well, which provides a lot of nice features for more complex implementations.